irisdaniaj/Spanish-Dialect-Bias-in-Youtube-s-Captioning-system/README.md

 - [ ] maybe think if to use some metric from the class
 - [ ] Nice repo(title, nice description)
 - [ ] force to create new channel
+- [ ] Research better what ASR technoly Youtube/or Google uses